 Do this instead!

 So now we know that the hamstring stretch is a sciatica exercise to avoid, what can we do instead?
+Let’s talk about some of the good exercises for sciatica – ones that aren’t likely to make your symptoms worse.

 There is a very effective exercise to replace the hamstring stretch with, which is in some ways similar but the subtle differences make it a completely separate technique.